 So now, I’m going to take more time to write my stories.

 In this writing, I’m not seeking any sort of revelation about myself, my experiences, or my profession.
 Maybe those will come out, but my Nebraska nature doubts it.
-In this writing, I am taking a moment to pause, and to consider what it would look like to do as Beth Streeter Aldrich advises and “write the thing that is in your heart.”
+In this writing, I am taking a moment to pause, and to consider what it would look like to do as Bess Streeter Aldrich advises and “write the thing which lies close your heart.”

 Nebraska: we all have stories worth hearing – if we’d take the time to sit and write them.